CMO job description: What does a chief marketing officer do?

 How much does a CMO earn?

 CMOs can expect to earn a more than decent salary, particularly if they pick a very specialised industry where marketing skills are even more in demand.
-The money on offer ranges from £49,132 to £224,000, according to 2017 figures from Payscale.
+The money on offer ranges from £54,000 to £152,000 with an average of £99,309, according to 2022 figures from Payscale.